mathworks-ref-arch/matlab-aws-sqs/Documentation/Authentication.md

     "region" : "us-west-1"
 }
 ```
-Once configured, this package is ready to connect to AWS SQS™.
+Once configured, this package is ready to connect to Amazon SQS™.
 The order of the credential file entries is not significant.

 ## Using temporary security credentials